I want to sell my product to the city. Is this the right venue?

 What resources and commitments will be required of participating startups?

-The goal for both startups and the City is to have successfully completed pilots.
-To that end, a startup must have time, staff, equipment, and other required resources to sustain and complete a 3-4 month pilot.
-In addition, the startup is required to allocate time for weekly check-in meetings with program manager, meetings with city champions, and a company presentation day.
-Please check the PGH Lab Rules & Regulations Booklet for detail information on company expectations.
+The goal for both startups and the City is to have successfully completed pilots with measurable outcomes.
+To that end, a startup must have time, staff, equipment, and other required resources to sustain and complete a pilot for up to 6 months.
+In addition, the startup is required to allocate time for bi-weekly check-in meetings with program manager, meetings with city champions, and a company presentation day.
+Please check the PGH Lab Rules & Regulations Booklet for detailed information on company expectations.